Skip to content

 The Royal Commission into Aged Care Quality and Safety made recommendations related to improving the quality, coverage and availability of aged care data.
 The Department of Health and Aged Care and AIHW have partnered to develop:

 Aged Care National Minimum Data Set (NMDS) The NMDS is a core set of standardised data elements agreed for mandatory collection and reporting at a national level about aged care.
-The proposed data items are available for download.
+The data items are available for download.

 What is our goal?